celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Stop the containers

 You can stop the Docker containers at any time without problem.
+If you stop your containers that means those containers stop of providing service.
 The data dir of the validator and the proxy are Docker volumes mounted in the containers from the `celo-data-dir` you created at the very beginning.
 So if you don't remove that folder, you can stop or restart the containers without loosing any data.

 You can stop the `celo-validator` and `celo-proxy` containers running: